Bob Ralston: Personal life

-Ralston and his Dutch-born wife, Fietje, have been married since March 3, 1963, and they have two adult children.
-The Ralstons reside in Granada Hills in the San Fernando Valley in Los Angeles.
+Ralston and his Dutch-born wife, Fietje, were married on March 3, 1963, and had two adult children.
+The Ralstons resided Granada Hills in the San Fernando Valley in Los Angeles.

+Ralston died peacefully at his home in Los Angeles California, on July 1, 2025, a day short of his 87th birthday.

 Ralston's parents were Bradford Ralston and the former Marjorie Elizabeth Norton (1911–1998), an early cartoonist for Walt Disney.
 In 1928, Disney hired her as an inker, the thirteenth person employed by the new company.
 She was the first female voice actor for Minnie Mouse in the 1929 cartoon Wild Waves.
 Ralston's brother, Frederick Carleton "Rick" Ralston (born August 25, 1941), founded Crazy Shirts in Honolulu, Hawaii.
 His paternal aunt and uncle, Esther Ralston and Howard Ralston (1904–1992), were actors.

 Legal issues

 Ralston was arrested in 1984 for the molestation of a 13-year-old boy that he met in Times Square and brought to California.
 When police raided his home, pornographic slides were discovered of at least 13 other boys.
 Ralston eventually pled guilty to one felony count of committing a lewd act with a child under age 14.
 In a plea bargain with the District Attorney's Office, three other lewd conduct charges involving two other boys were dismissed.
 Los Angeles police detective Steve Hales stated outside the courtroom, "'In all my years working with sexually exploited children, that was the most inappropriate sentence on a pedophile I've ever seen."
-Ralson was sentenced to 5 years probation and no contact with children.
+Ralston was sentenced to 5 years probation and no contact with children.